microsoft/BotBuilder-Samples/samples/python/18.bot-authentication/README.md

 After Authentication has been configured via Azure Bot Service, you can test the bot.

-- In the terminal, type `python app.py`
+- Run your bot with `python app.py`

 ## Testing the bot using Bot Framework Emulator